viamrobotics/docs/docs/appendix/troubleshooting.md

 **Description:** When working with a [camera](/components/camera/) component, depending on the camera, you may need to explicitly provide some camera-specific configuration parameters.

 **Solution:** Check the specifications for your camera, and manually provide configuration parameters such as width and height to the camera component configuration page on the [Viam app](https://app.viam.com).
-Under **Config > Components**, find your camera, then fill in your camera's specific configuration either using the **Show more** button to show the relevant configuration options, or the **Go to advanced** link in the component panel's upper-right to enter these attributes manually.
+On the **CONFIGURE** page, find your camera, then fill in your camera's specific configuration either using the **Show more** button to show the relevant configuration options, or the **{}** (Switch to Advanced) button in the top right of the component panel to enter these attributes manually.
 Provide at least the width and height values to start.

 ## Known application and plugin conflicts